octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 *Truffle* will activate this account before the contract origination.

-- Setting **already activated** accounts in the scripts folder:
+- Setting **already activated** accounts in the scripts folder.
 Accounts can be defined according to the network.
-By default, a *sandbox* folder is present, with two defined accounts ( these two accounts are found in any sandbox).
-New accounts can be defined by creating a new folder, named after the network name (convention), with an `accounts.js` file:
+By default, a *sandbox* folder is present, with two defined accounts (these two accounts are found in any sandbox).
+New accounts can be defined by creating a new folder, named after the network name by convention, with an `accounts.js` file:

 ```js
 module.exports = {